mattkopecki/Personal-Site/content/post/IAM-Metrics.md

   - metrics
 draft: true
 ---
+What do I measure and how do I tie that to business outcomes?
+What should you measure, how should you use that info, how should you prioritize what to measure

+later on, it can be assumed that you're playing with a full deck and all your accounts etc. are covered. until you can make that 100% assumption though, it's useful to measure that percentage.

+Even after you get to 100%, counts are useful to illustrate growth, and then will also start to become inputs into more targeted metrics (average count per time or average count per user)

 Category: coverage --> deployment success, but also tied to risk reduction.
 Maybe link to KRIs, and link to other performance indicators
 * Account and Repository Coverage